nminhquang380/austock-price-predict/README.md

 ## Project Layout
 1. Data collection: Automatically download the stock historical prices data in CSV format and save it to the AWS S3 bucket.
    - Create a S3 Bucket to store data.
-   - Write Python code to pull stock price history using Yahoo Finance API.
+   - Write Python code to pull stock price history using Yahoo Finance API and store .csv file.
+In my case, I store in the local machine because the file is light and we just do it once for history data.
+Then I push this file to S3 bucket.
+   - Create a Database in RDS to store data and push the .csv file in S3 to create a table.
+I found an useful [tutorial](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PostgreSQL.S3Import.html#USER_PostgreSQL.S3Import.Overview).
    - Create a Lambda Layer (package management for Lambda) for Lambda Function.
-   - Write Lambda Function to push data to S3 Bucket.
+   - Write Lambda Function to push update data to S3 Bucket.
    - Transfer data from S3 Bucket to Lambda.
    - Store data in AWS RDS.
 2. Data Extraction, Preprocessing & EDA: Extract & Pre-process the data using Python and perform basic Exploratory Data Analysis.